Single author

 Collaborative

-3. A paper on transition-related healthcare and the performativity of need claims
+3. A paper on the social performativity of need claims

-2. A paper on compassion and humanitarianism (email me for the draft)
+2. A paper on compassion and humanitarianism *

-3. A paper on transition-related healthcare and the performativity of need claims
+3. A paper on the social performativity of need claims

-2. A paper on compassion and humanitarianism (email me for the draft)
+2. A paper on compassion and humanitarianism *

 Public philosophy